 A recent survey from INMA found that 59% of publishers spend less on engagement than they do on acquisition.
 This is a staggering number when we see that the most successful publishers are the ones investing more in their engagement strategies—for example Financial Times now spends 3x more on engagement than acquisition.
 This week we’re looking at why the industry consensus is that publishers should invest 3-10x more on engagement than acquisition, and how you can improve your engagement.

 And note, engagement is key in the beginning of your relationships with a reader: a habit is formed in the first 100 days or not at all.
-All year we are further exploring habit formation strategies for digital news readers, subscribe for first access to our findings.
+All year we are further exploring habit formation strategies for digital news readers.

 Track what actually matters